The importance of adaptive bitrate streaming

 Why you need adaptive bitrate streaming

 Cloud video technology and connected devices are developing so fast that often the infrastructure is not yet in place to fully support all consumer demands.
 Aside from just the physical construction of networks required, high internet traffic can also slow down your network’s ability to stream video content online.
-Short term hardware fixes for this issue are costly and are often over complicated for users, and installing suitable connections such a Fibre internet take a long time due to current demand.
+Short-term hardware fixes for this issue are costly and are often over complicated for users, and installing suitable connections such as Fibre internet takes a long time due to current demand.

 How adaptive bitrate streaming works and what the alternatives are

-An adaptive bitrate stream is different, instead of pausing simply when the download hasn’t completed, it can reassess internet speeds intuitively to provide a greater or lesser quality image to ensure the internet can download at a rate which doesn’t require any buffering.
-While this process compromises image quality slightly, consumers prefer the trade off of image quality to ensure their viewing experience is uninterrupted.
+An adaptive bitrate stream is different, instead of pausing simply when the download hasn’t completed, it can reassess internet speeds intuitively to provide a greater or lesser quality image to ensure the internet can download at a rate that doesn’t require any buffering.
+While this process compromises image quality slightly, consumers prefer the trade-off of image quality to ensure their viewing experience is uninterrupted.

 Good viewing experiences are still expected by viewers, even when an unsatisfactory network connection is present.
 Adaptive bitrate streaming has proven to be the best solution to compensate for this demand and one that provides a significant competitive advantage over those not utilising it.